Skip to content

 In January 2023, Amazon issued an internal communication restricting ChatGPT use after it discovered ChatGPT results “mimicked internal Amazon data.”
 And while the initial data used to train ChatGPT stopped being collected in 2021, ChatGPT isn’t done training.
 In fact, in the future, when an engineer asks for help optimizing their source code it might look just like the proprietary data from Samsung’s semiconductor division.

-With one report indicating two-thirds of jobs could be at least partially automated by GAI tools, what other sensitive information might end up being used as training data?
+With one report indicating two-thirds of jobs could be at least partially automated by GenAI tools, what other sensitive information might end up being used as training data?

-New data reveals average cost of an insider incident is a shocking $15 million.
+The average cost of an insider incident is a shocking $15 million, according to the 2024 Data Exposure Report.

 It’s all in the balance

-An intentional, balanced approach across people, process, and technology is the only way to truly mitigate the risk of data leaking via a GAI tool.
+An intentional, balanced approach across people, process, and technology is the only way to truly mitigate the risk of data leaking via a GenAI tool.

 Assemble your stakeholders

-Start by getting your core stakeholders together: Human Resources, Legal, IT, and Security to define the policies and procedures for GAI tool use in alignment with executive guidance.
+Start by getting your core stakeholders together: Human Resources, Legal, IT, and Security to define the policies and procedures for GenAI tool use in alignment with executive guidance.

 • Who can use it when?